Rio Grande Compact: Compliance

 The Rio Grande Compact Commission, located in El Paso, Texas, administers the Rio Grande Compact.
 An employee of the USGS New Mexico Water Science Center serves as Secretary to the Compact.
-The principal duty of the Secretary is to compile streamflow and storage data used in the annual accounting computations performed by the commission's Engineer Advisers.
-The Secretary also compiles provisional streamflow and storage data on a monthly basis that are distributed to interested parties, and compiles and publishes an annual data report for the commission.
+The principal duty of the Secretary is to compile streamflow and storage data used in the commission's Engineer Advisers' annual accounting computations.
+The Secretary also compiles monthly provisional streamflow and storage data, distributes them to interested parties, and compiles and publishes an annual data report for the commission.

-The Texas Commission on Environmental Quality is Texas' representation to the commission.
+The Texas Commission on Environmental Quality is Texas's representation to the commission.

 Environmental issues

-During a 1999 United States House of Representatives investigation of inter-state water pacts, Bennett W. Raley offered testimony revealing that efforts to comply with the demands of the Compact could be threatening a critical habitat for the Rio Grande Silvery Minnow.
+During a 1999 United States House of Representatives investigation of interstate water pacts, Bennett W. Raley offered testimony revealing that efforts to comply with the demands of the compact could be threatening a critical habitat for the Rio Grande Silvery Minnow.